idris-lang/Idris-dev/docs/reference/syntax-guide.rst

   codata Stream : Type -> Type where
     (::) a -> Stream a -> Stream a

-This is syntactic sugar for
+This is syntactic sugar for the following, which is usually preferred:

 .. code:: idris

   data Stream : Type -> Type where
-    (::) a -> Delayed Infinite (Stream a) -> Stream a
+    (::) a -> Inf (Stream a) -> Stream a

-Every occurence of the the defined type in a constructor argument will be wrapped in the ``Delayed Infinite`` type constructor.
+Every occurence of the the defined type in a constructor argument will be wrapped in the ``Inf`` type constructor.
 This has the effect of delaying the evaluation of the second argument when the data constructor is applied.
-The argument is only evaluated when we pattern match against the constructor.
+An ``Inf`` argument is constructed using ``Delay`` (which Idris will insert implicitly) adn evaluated using ``Force`` (again inserted implicitly).

+Furthermore, recursive calls under a ``Delay`` must be guarded by a constructor to pass the totality checker.

 Operators
 ---------